kevinlingelbach/crypto-comparison/README.md

 ## Unix Instructions

 To run the backend, navigate to /crypto-comparison/flask-server and switch into the the Python virtual environment using the command `source venv/bin/activate`.
-To install the required Python libaries, navigate to /crypto-comparison using `pip3 install -r requirements.txt` Then, run the command `python3 server.py`.
+To install the required Python libaries, use `pip3 install -r requirements.txt` Then, run the command `python3 server.py`.

 To install the frontend, navigate to /crypto-comparison/client/ and run the command `npm install`.